“If children feel safe, they

 Outcome 4: Active and Involved learner

 Where we learn to use our natural sense of curiosity and wonder, to explore and discover the world around us.
-Developing our positive dispositions for learning, such as perseverance and the ability to apply knowledge from one situation to our current situation, which are vital elements of the learning process, paving the way to life long learning.
-Children will apply simple and complex methods of problem solving, learning to be resilient and flexible in this ever changing landscape of learning.
+Developing our positive dispositions for learning, such as perseverance and the ability to apply knowledge from one situation to another.
+These are vital elements of the learning process, paving the way to life long learning.
+At Sage children will apply simple and complex methods of problem solving, learning to be resilient and flexible in this ever changing landscape of learning.

 Outcome 5: Effective Communicators